 05 of 13

 Many homes still have storm windows and doors that should be installed to help insulate and make homes more energy-efficient during cold weather.
 As screens and window air conditioners are removed after the summer, give them a good cleaning and make any needed repairs.

 Wash Exterior and Indoor Windows

-While you're winterizing windows is the perfect time to wash the glass.
+While you're winterizing windows, multi-task: This is the perfect time to wash the glass.
 Start with the outside of the windows.
 Even if you need to rinse them off again after all of the gutter cleaning is done, you'll be glad you have them cleaned during the long winter days.